Aktuális sajtó tartalmak és illusztrációs fotók

 RM

-26 August 2021, Brandenburg, Velten: Attila Puszti, farmer, shows his ripe melons in a field.
+26 August 2021, Brandenburg, Velten: Ripe melons are on sale at farmer Attila Puszti's stand.
 Lots of sweetness, lots of juice and sometimes more or less seeds: melons are part of summer.
 But the fruits usually come from southern climes.
 The weather in Germany can be a bit capricious.
 In Brandenburg, however, one farmer is not deterred.
 Attila Puszti has something for everyone.
 'A good half of the fruit has already been harvested,' says Puszti.
 This is the peak season for him and his small team.
-The red- or yellow-fleshed fruits are harvested daily from the approximately 2000 square metre fiel-stock-photo
+The red- or yellow-fleshed fruits are harvested daily from the approximately 2000 square metre fiel-stock-foto

 RM

-26 August 2021, Brandenburg, Velten: Attila Puszti, farmer, shows a halved melon in his field.
+26 August 2021, Brandenburg, Velten: Ripe melons, one of them cut open, lie in a field belonging to farmer Attila Puszti.
 Lots of sweetness, lots of juice and sometimes more or less seeds: melons are part of summer.
 But the fruits usually come from southern climes.
 The weather in Germany can be a bit capricious.
 In Brandenburg, however, one farmer is not deterred.
 Attila Puszti has something for everyone.
 'A good half of the fruit has already been harvested,' says Puszti.
 This is the peak season for him and his small team.
-The red- or yellow-fleshed fruits are harvested daily from the approximately 2000 square metre fie-stock-photo
+The red- or yellow-fleshed fruits are harvested daily from the approxim-stock-foto

 RM